AnitejSood/Personal-Website/README.md

 This project is licensed under the MIT License.

 Acknowledgments:
-This project was inspired by the desire to practice HTML, CSS, and Bootstrap and learn more about frontend web development.
+This project was inspired by the desire to practice HTML, CSS, and Javascript and learn more about frontend web development.
 It is a work in progress and will be further refined and enhanced in the future.